Sudip-HITkolkata/Diwali_sales_analysis/README.md

 Python project - Analyze Diwali sales data to improve customer experience and sales

-##Key Features
+## Key Features

-    - **Data Cleaning and Preprocessing:** The project includes comprehensive data cleaning and preprocessing steps to ensure the accuracy and reliability of the analysis.
+ -**Data Cleaning and Preprocessing:** The project includes comprehensive data cleaning and preprocessing steps to ensure the accuracy and reliability of the analysis.

   - **Exploratory Data Analysis (EDA):** Utilizing various statistical and visualization techniques, the project explores the Diwali sales data to uncover patterns, correlations, and trends.
 EDA helps in identifying key factors influencing sales and customer behavior.